 Couple: Mya and Dmitry Chaplin

-We hope Mya can make through to another week.
-To see if she survives elimination, tune in when ABC airs “Dancing With the Stars: The Results” tonight at 9 p.m.
+See if the near-perfect score ad overwhelming support was enough to keep them in step for another week when ABC airs “Dancing With the Stars: The Results” tonight at 9 p.m.
 EST.

 – Sonya Eskridge